rapka/dolphin-textures/README.md

 3. Any images you don't want to be upscaled can be added to `ignore/[gameID].txt`.
 Similarly, any images that you aboslutely want to be upscaled can be added to `include/[gameID].txt`.
 My personal settings for some games are already included.
 4. Run `npm run upscale [gameid]`!
 5. Your upscaled images will (eventually) be in `output/[gameID]/alpha-final` and `output/[gameID]/nonalpha-final`.
 Any ignored images will be untouched and moved to `output/gameID/ignored`.
-6. If you're planning on distrubiting these results
+6. If you're planning on distrubiting these results as a texture pack for Dolphin, consider converting the images from PNG to DDS using the [Custom Texture Tool](https://forums.dolphin-emu.org/Thread-custom-texture-tool-ps-v38-0) for performance reasons

 # Implementation details
 Before upscaling, the script does a few checks to make sure each image is actually worth upscaling: